You are looking to rent an apartment, but wondering how much you should pay in rent?

 Below are three rules that most financial experts suggest as a guide to renting an apartment:

-Rule A: Only spend a maximum of 30% of your annual income on rent.
+Rule #1: Spend a maximum of 30% of your annual income on rent.

-Rule B: Your annual income should be at least 40 times your monthly rent.
+Rule #2: Your annual income should be at least 40 times your monthly rent.

 - Fixed monthly expenses: includes rent, utilities, transportation, and insurance (health and auto)

-- Day to Day expenses: includes entertainment, dining out, shopping, and other miscellaneous things
+- Day to Day expenses/wants: includes entertainment, dining out, shopping, and other miscellaneous things

 - Financial expenses/goals: includes debt repayment, emergency funds, and savings

-50% of your income should be allocated to “Fixed Expenses”
+50% of your after-tax income should be allocated to “Fixed Expenses”

-30% of your income should be allocated to “Day to Day Expenses”
+30% of your after-tax income should be allocated to “Day to Day Expenses/Wants”

-20% of your income should be allocated to “Financial Expenses and Goals”
+20% of your after-tax income should be allocated to “Financial Expenses and Goals”